Independent Contractor Status

 - Work: Write down the location, dates and hours you worked, the kind of work that you did, what you were paid, and what you are owed.

-- Written agreement: Try to get a written agreement that describes the work, how much you’ll be paid and when.
-If the agreement isn’t I writing it can still be enforced, but it’s more difficult to prove.
-Your testimony, receipts for work purchases, your notes about the job, your time log - all can be used prove an oral employment agreement.
+- Written agreement: Try to get a written agreement that describes the work, how much you’ll be paid, and when.
+If the agreement isn’t in writing it can still be enforced, but it’s more difficult to prove.
+Your testimony, receipts for work purchases, your notes about the job, and your time log can be used prove an oral employment agreement.

 - Demand letter: Write a “demand letter” to your employer demanding to be paid what you’re owed.
 Send one copy by certified mail, return receipt requested, and the other copy by first class mail to your employer.
 If your claim is under $10,000, you can sue in justice court (small claims court) without the need for a lawyer.
 Justice court is for people who don’t have a lawyer or can’t afford one.